Leo Hart

-Marion Leo Hart (born March 3, 1949) is a former American football quarterback in the National Football League.
-He played for the Atlanta Falcons and Buffalo Bills.
-He played college football for the Duke Blue Devils.
-"Leo Hart stands as one of the most decorated football players in Duke History.
+Marion Leo Hart (born March 3, 1949) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Duke Blue Devils and was selected in the third round of the 1971 NFL draft.
+He played in the NFL for the Atlanta Falcons and Buffalo Bills.

+According to the Duke University athletic department, "Leo Hart stands as one of the most decorated football players in Duke History.
 The strong armed quarterback virtually re-wrote the Duke and ACC record books during his playing days with the Blue Devils."